 There is one downside to using Google Fonts, they are not installed on your visitor’s device.
 That means they need to be transferred from Google’s servers to your visitor’s device when they first load your website.

 Web browsers implement techniques to ensure fonts are loaded in the most efficient way.
 One technique they use is to cache the files so they require less bandwidth on subsequent loads (even across different websites).
 But there are still things you can do to optimize your usage:

-By hosting Google Fonts locally, it removes the need to connect to Google’s servers.
+By hosting Google Fonts locally, you remove the need for the browser connect to Google’s servers.
 This removes one HTTP request and can also help with GDPR-compliance.
-Fortunately it’s super simple to do thanks to this plugin:
+Google Fonts Pro features a one-click toggle to enable Local Hosting: